 Cons – Extended warranty coverage adds to the initial cost of the system, and it could be argued that the money would be better spent buying newer technology.
 Also, as the system ages, it may not perform as well as new, lower-end systems on the market.
 This is especially true when the system is over two years old.

 Strategy #3: Buy Mid-Range and Split the Extremes

 Mid-range laptops can split the pros and cons of either extreme by offering performance and warranty coverage while the system is new, yet maintaining a reasonable initial cost price point.

 Pros – Initial costs tend to be within $200 of most low-end retail units.
-Warranties are typically two-years.
-(Most of the ASUS systems on our site carry a 2-year warranty and initial year ADP.
-Dell units can have warranty extensions and ADP added during the configuration.)
+Warranties are typically one year.
+Dell units can have warranty extensions and ADP added during the configuration.
 Mid-range laptops tend to have better features, durability, and performance than the retail bargain units.
 Additional monies are not spent on warranties beyond two years and can be applied toward the possible replacement of the system in latter years.